zalopay-oss/backstage-grpc-playground/README.md

 ## Acknowledgements

+- Thanks to [Backstage Team](https://github.com/backstage/backstage) for creating an incredable framework
-- Thanks to the awesome [BloomRPC Application](https://github.com/bloomrpc/bloomrpc)
+- Thanks to the authors of the awesome [BloomRPC Application](https://github.com/bloomrpc/bloomrpc)